tjs3m4/OO-Comparison/interfaces.md

 	// class specifications
 }
 ```
 The access level specifier on the BaseClass limits the access level of members that are inherited from the base class.
 What this means is that members with a higher access level will be inherited with the specified access level instead.
 Because public is the highest access level, specifying public effectively does nothing, but if private was used, any inherited member of BaseClass would become private inside of InheritingClass.
+If no access level specifier is given, `class` default to private inheritance, and `struct` defaults to public inheritance.

 An example abstract class and inheritance:
 ```C++